anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 the ICMP error message to the Pledge because the intended recipient cannot be determined.

-To protect itself and the Registrar against malfunctioning Pledges and/or denial of service (DoS) attacks, the Join Proxy SHOULD limit the number of simultaneous state tuples for a given `IP_p` to at most 2, and it SHOULD limit the number of simultaneous state tuples per network interface to at most 10.
+To protect itself and the Registrar against malfunctioning Pledges and/or denial of service (DoS) attacks, the Join Proxy SHOULD limit the number of simultaneous state tuples for a given `IP_P` to at most 2, and it SHOULD limit the number of simultaneous state tuples per network interface to at most 10.

 When a new Pledge connection is received and the Join Proxy is unable to build new mapping state for it, for example